List of Aramaic acronyms

-This is a list of Jewish Babylonian Aramaic and Jewish Levantine Aramaic acronyms prominently featured in the Gemara.
+This is a list of Jewish Babylonian Aramaic and Jewish Palestinian Aramaic acronyms prominently featured in the Gemara.

 This list is far from complete; you can help by expanding it.

 Sorting order

 The entries in each section are sorted according to the Hebrew alphabet.
 Prefixes indicating prepositions and articles (such as ב, ד, ה, ש, כ) have been removed, with the following exceptions: